finos/common-domain-model/docs/contribution.md

 reviewing, revising or extending the proposal.

-Once approved, the amendment will be scheduled to be merged with the CDM\'s main code branch by the CDM Maintainers.
+Once approved, the amendment will be scheduled to be merged with the CDM's main code branch by the CDM Maintainers.

 ## Version Management